Bon1138/wiki-brackets-shell/Building-brackets-shell.md

 Open a terminal window on the `brackets-shell` directory and run `scripts/make_symlinks.sh`.
 This will create symbolic links to several folders in the `deps/cef` directory.
 Open appshell.pbxproj in XCode.
 NOTE: If you are using XCode 4.4, you will get a couple warnings.
 These are harmless, and will be fixed soon.

+####Running
+When you launch Brackets, you will be prompted to select an `index.html` file.
+Navigate to your local copy of the brackets repo and select `src/index.html`.
+You will be prompted to select the `index.html` file every time you launch.

+You can also run the `tools/setup_for_hacking` script in the brackets repo to create a symlink in your Brackets.app.
+Pass the full path to the app you are building.
+Debug builds are in the `xcodebuild/Debug` directory, and Release builds are in the `xcodebuild/Release` directory.

 ####Generating Projects
 This is only required if you are changing the project files. **NOTE:** Don't change the xcode project files directly.
 Any changes should be done to the .gyp files, and new xcode projects should be generated.